jasenmichael/problem22/README.md

     mkdir galvanize-portfolio-3

-next  I go into my project directory and download the text file of names.
+go into project directory and download the text file of names.

     cd galvanize-portfolio-3

     wget https://projecteuler.net/project/resources/p022_names.txt

-I am going to create a bash script now where to start putting things into
+create a bash script now where to start putting things into

     touch solve.sh